Increasing your income

 This can be easier said then done.
 Still, it's worth trying as it will help increase your income.

 This may be an option if you have a particular business idea or skill you can use to sell a product or service.
-Just make sure the set up costs are very low as it may cause you financial hardship to try and cover costs.
+Just make sure the set-up costs are very low as it may cause you financial hardship to try to cover them.

-The big win won't happen and you will just be further in debt.
-If you're struggling with gambling get help from a gambling counsellor.
+The big win won't happen and you will just end up further in debt.
+If you're struggling with gambling get help from a specialist gambling counsellor.